rescript-association/reanalyze/README.md

 Early release.
 While the core functionality is reasonably stable, the CLI and annotations are subject to change.
 However, this is a tiny surface at the moment.

-# Requirements
-For correct handling of ReasonReact components in the Dead Code Analysis, bucklescript version 7.3.2 is required (fixes the location in the JSX PPX).

 ## Use

 The rest of this document describes the dead code analysis.